danielharrell/SumLect2015/Lost_Idea_LA.md

 I can mention one last example in this vein, as a way to conclude Part One of my lecture.
 For in wanting to capture this kind of student voice on behalf of its education, St.
-John's performed an experiment for several months, when it first launched its new website.
+John's recently performed an experiment for several months, when it launched its new website.
 And the experiment was to describe itself without any mention of the liberal arts, or even liberal education, as if in the deliberate attempt to forget the whole idea.